'She Taught Love' Is the Epitome of a Black Woman's Strength

 Arsema, there is the point where you decide to give your parents, specifically your mom, her joy back by telling them the cancer is in remission.
 It's a lie, but your father later reveals that he always knew that Mali wasn't in remission.
 Talk to me about the first time you read that scene and actually saw that scene, because it's so powerful.

 ARSEMA THOMAS: That scene reminds me of my relationship with my father.
-I think that was the thing that really sold me onthe project, and I've talked to Darrell about this before.
-I lost my father in 2016, and so being able to have those moments with Edwin [Lee Gibson], to be able to build that relationship, it was like having my father back for just the brief two months that we were filming, which is a priceless gift.
-I think it made the relationship that we were able to build so much more real, because you see the way that he talks about his daughter when she's not there.
+I think that was the thing that really sold me on the project.
+I lost my father in 2016, so being able to have those moments with Edwin [Lee Gibson], to be able to build that relationship, it was like having my father back for just the brief two months that we were filming, which is a priceless gift.
+It made the relationship that we were able to build so much more real, because you see the way that he talks about his daughter when she's not there.
 You see the level of connection that they have, nonverbal, because he knows without her saying it, that she's still fighting for something because they're the same person.

 I feel as though that's something so beautiful that we get to show is this beautiful relationship between a Black father and his young daughter.
 I wish I would be able to watch this with my father, but I know that many, many young girls will be watching it with theirs, and that gives me peace.

-In that scene, Arsema's out-of-this-world performance, you're watching her faith, and you can see that she's fighting it, having to do this, but of course she's still going to smile because that is what she has to do because she knows that she can't afford to show how she might really feel because Frank will spiral out of control.
-So, even at her own expense of being happy in that moment, she's like, "you got to go be happy."
+In that scene, Arsema's out-of-this-world performance, you're watching her faith, and you can see that she's fighting it, having to do this, but of course she's still going to smile because that is what she has to do because she knows that she can't afford to show how she might really feel because Frank will spiral...it was really important to have a scene that sort of evoked that reality that I feel a lot of Black women deal with in protecting Black men, even at the expense of their own joy and happiness.